Locking in Subversion

 For such cases Subversion offers limited implementation of Lock-Modify-Unlock model via Locking.

-To use locking model you should set svn:need-lock property on files you want to be edited by one user at a time.
+To use locking model you should set svn:needs-lock property on files you want to be edited by one user at a time.
 This property cannot be set for folders.
-After applying svn:need-lock to a file the file gets read-only attribute set.
+After applying svn:needs-lock to a file the file gets read-only attribute set.
 Before editing the file should be explicitly locked (this fact is reflected in the repository).
 After committing the lock is released by default.

 Support for Locking in VisualSVN